tmciesco/practice-projects/README.md

 # practice-projects
 This repo is where I keep the code of tutorials I've followed.
+I'll credit and link to the tutorial source, and I'll make note of any significant changes I made to the project.